-Funding 2025-2026 Annual Budget 2024-2025 Amended Annual Budget Increase (Decrease) After School Sports & Arts Grant (ASSAI) \$50,000 \$59,348 (\$9,348) ASSAI programs provide fun, safe, accessible, and Kindergarten to Grade 8.
-ASSAI programs are spe children may face (i.e. due to financial, social, cul cifically designed to r educe barriers to part icipation that Health Promoting Schools \$27,000 \$27,000 - Grant from Interior Health to support healthy sch ools.
-Work Experience Enhancement Initiative - \$50,000 (\$50,000) Funding to build and strengthen relationships with and Technology sectors that will increase student par Professional Learning Grant \$200,000 - \$200,000 Professional learning grant to provide professional approaches to literacy development and literacy National School Food Program \$122,231 - \$122,231 The B.C.
-Government entered into an agreement School Food Program (NSFP), providing approxim program funding to complement Feeding Futures. ately \$39 million ove Scholarships and Bursaries \$30,000 \$30,000 - Funds that are used to provide scholarships and be education. oursaries to students to support them in po ost-secondary Donations \$10,000 \$10,000 Funds that are received from the public to support school activities.
-School Generated Funds \$1,615,000 \$1,615,000 Funds that are generated locally at the school level and used for school operations.
-The school generated funds are intended to be used to fund activities that directly benefit the students in the school.
-Total \$14,441,589 \$14,462,848 (\$21,259)
+Funding 2025-2026 Annual Budget 2024-2025 Amended Annual Budget Increase (Decrease) After School Sports & Arts Grant (ASSAI) \$50,000 \$59,348 (\$9,348) ASSAI programs provide fun, safe, accessible, and high-quality after school programming to BC children in Kindergarten to Grade 8.
+ASSAI programs are specifically designed to reduce barriers to participation that children may face (i.e. due to financial, social, cultural, behavioral, geographical, and other factors).
+Health Promoting Schools \$27,000 \$27,000 - Grant from Interior Health to support healthy schools.
+Work Experience Enhancement Initiative - \$50,000 (\$50,000) Funding to build and strengthen relationships with employers in the Early Childhood Education (ECE), Health, and Technology sectors that will increase student participation in Work Experience (WEX) 12A and 12B courses.
+Professional Learning Grant \$200,000 - \$200,000 Professional learning grant to provide professional learning for teachers and support staff in evidence-based approaches to literacy development and literacy information/resources for parents and caregivers.
+National School Food Program \$122,231 - \$122,231 The B.C.
+Government entered into an agreement with the Government of Canada through the National School Food Program (NSFP), providing approximately \$39 million over three years in additional school food program funding to complement Feeding Futures.
+Scholarships and Bursaries \$30,000 \$30,000 -

+Funds that are used to provide scholarships and bursaries to students to support them in post-secondary education.

+Donations \$10,000 \$10,000

+Funds that are received from the public to support school activities.